 Whether you’re looking for your next full-time job, first nursing position, or next travel job you need an updated and well-formatted resume.
 It’s your golden ticket to getting the hiring manager’s attention!
 It gives the hiring team a quick overview of who you are, what you have to offer and why they should hire you.
 Watch the video, or check out the full recap in the blog.

 You’ve got 5-10 seconds to capture the attention of the talent acquisition expert scanning your resume.
 Hiring teams want to see your name, where you are located and ensure they have contact information first.

-💡 Recruiter Tip: If you choose not to disclose your address, that is ok!
+💡 Recruiter Tip: If you choose not to disclose your address, that’s ok!
 The best telephone number to reach you and a professional email address is acceptable.
-And if your location is on there, keep it up to date.
+If your location is on there, keep it up to date.

 Following your name and information, comes a catching summary also sometimes called the “objective”.
 For your summary you need to include years of experience, most recent setting, and a couple of strong action verbs to qualify your experience and the position you are seeking.
 Tailor your summary to match the job you are applying for, it will stand out.
 The goal is to catch their attention and keep reading.
 Quantify yourself, qualify yourself and state what you’re seeking.